 The Christian life was never meant to be solitary.
 All of the biblical metaphors for a church indicate a plurality, never a singularity: we are a body, a flock, a building, and a holy nation.
 There are no “lone wolves” in biblical Christianity.

 A second reason for church attendance is the array of spiritual blessings it bestows.
-Negatively speaking, church attendance helps prevent backsliding and apostasy.
-Without regular participation in corporate worship, one tends to drift spiritually.
-Positively, church attendance promotes fellowship and encouragement.
-In the book of Acts, we’re told that those who came to faith in the early days “continued steadfastly in . . . fellowship” (2:42).
+For example, church attendance promotes fellowship and encouragement.
+In the book of Acts, we’re told that those who came to faith in the early days “continued steadfastly in . . . fellowship” (Acts 2:42).
 The Hebrews passage mentioned above reveals that one of the purposes of gathering together is to “encourage one another.”
 We all need encouragement.
 Corporate worship provides that for us.
+Church attendance also helps prevent backsliding and apostasy.
+Without regular participation in corporate worship, one tends to drift spiritually.

 Another reason for corporate worship is the public statement it makes.
 If we’re regular church attendees, we publicly demonstrate our obedience to the command to love God.
 To say we love Christ yet neglect His body is hypocritical.
 Regular church attendance also shows support for the work of God in the world—that we are for Jesus rather than against Him (Matthew 12:30).

 Furthermore, worshiping with others conveys benefits that are unavailable to us individually.
 When we attend corporate worship, we hear the public preaching of the Word of God.
-Substituting a media ministry (radio or television) not only removes the immediacy of public preaching, but also fosters disloyalty to the church and a sense of isolation, effectively privatizing Christianity.
+Substituting a media ministry (like radio or television or an internet streamed service) not only removes the immediacy of public preaching, but can foster a sense of isolation, effectively privatizing Christianity.
 Church attendance also enables us to partake of the Lord’s Supper, the public proclamation of the body and blood of the Lord Jesus (1 Corinthians 11:26).

-Finally, regular gatherings with the people of God demonstrate that we have eternal life.
 John tells us that we know that we’ve passed from death to life because we love our brothers and sisters in Christ (1 John 3:14).
-Gathering together for teaching, worship and mutual edification is an indication of our love for the redeemed and is a sign of our salvation to eternal life.
+Gathering together for teaching, worship, and mutual edification is an indication of our love for the redeemed and is a sign of our salvation to eternal life.